AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: AI-Driven Spectrum Management and Interference Mitigation

 \subsection{ML Techniques for Interference Detection and Mitigation}

 Beyond spectrum sensing, ML plays an essential role in active interference management.
-Techniques such as reinforcement learning (RL) can allow UAVs to dynamically adjust their transmission power, channel selection, and flight trajectories to minimize interference and maximize throughput~\cite{shamsoshoara2024joint}.
+Techniques such as reinforcement learning (RL) can allow UAVs to dynamically adjust their transmission power, channel selection, and flight trajectories to minimize interference and maximize throughput.
 Also, generative models such as 3D-CGANs~\cite{9830137} can further enhance interference mitigation by predicting spatiotemporal channel occupancy maps, enabling UAVs to proactively avoid congested channels.
-This predictive capability is valuable in dense urban environments because the radio frequency medium can change rapidly due to UAV mobility and reflections from buildings.
+This predictive capability is valuable in dense urban environments because the radio frequency medium can change rapidly due to UAV mobility and reflections from buildings. \looseness = -1

 Future research directions can include the development of hybrid models that integrate FL with RL to create systems that combine local adaptability with global coordination.
 Multi-agent RL techniques enable UAV swarms to cooperatively learn interference patterns~\cite{wu2019fundamental}.
-Importantly, practical implementations need to consider the trade-offs between computational complexity, latency, and energy consumption to ensure that ML-based approaches do not overwhelm the constrained resources of aerial platforms.
+In real applications, it is important to balance computing power, delay, and energy use so that ML methods do not exceed the limited resources of aerial vehicles unlike the current literature trying to optimize only one of them.